Jamaica's First High-Powered Rocketry Organisation

 All three documents are authoritative for LNRC 2026.
 Teams should read the Game Manual in full.
 The Rules Summary and Kit Contents documents are companion references.

-The full, authoritative rulebook for the Caribbean Apex Challenge.
+The full, authoritative rulebook for the Lignum National Rocketry Competition.
 Covers eligibility, technical requirements, scoring, safety, and event procedures.

 Download PDF →Quick-reference summary of the most-asked competition rules.
 Use this for a fast lookup; the Game Manual is the source of truth.